Wong Keen: Solo shows (1963–1965)

 His next solo exhibition was held from 27 Feb-18 Mar 1965, at Westerly Gallery shortly after he was awarded the Ford Foundation tuition scholarship.
 As accounted by gallery manager Suzanne Varady, "when I first saw his work early this winter I was so impressed I immediately set about arranging an exhibition."
 The works in this exhibition seemed to have made an impact in the way Wong's practice stood between Chinese aesthetic influences and Western modernism.
 Sidney Gross commented that "Wong was one of a group of talented painters here [New York] trying to assimilate many Western ideas without losing their own identity."
-The Taiwanese artist and writer Ho Tiehhua (何铁华 (何鐵華, Hé Tiě Huá)), then based in New York, wrote a lengthy commentary:
+The Taiwanese artist and writer Ho Tiehhua (zh), then based in New York, wrote a lengthy commentary:

 "...
 Wong's paintings cannot be compared to the usual 'new-style' paintings that are without substance.
 This is because he is well-versed in the old, and his works do not appear to be without basis.
 Westerners are too concerned with structure, but the Chinese emphasise an immediate reaction to stimuli.
 Wong understands this deeply, and is thus able to shake off the shackles of the past.
 He departs from tradition from the basis of tradition, accepting the thoughts of the new age.
 With this, he is able to inherit the spirit of painting passed down from the Tang and Song dynasties, creating new Chinese paintings that are international in essence."